trembanis/election-blog/content/post/2024-09-08-blog-post-1/index.md

 ---
 # Competitiveness on the National Stage

 As we enter the final, frantic months of the 2024 presidential election with the two major party candidates, former President Donald Trump and Vice President Kamala Harris, “effectively tied” according to Reuters’ [analysis](“https://www.reuters.com/world/us/harris-trump-effectively-tied-final-stretch-2024-race-nytsiena-poll-shows-2024-09-08/”) of a recent NY Times/Siena poll, circumstances beg the question: how competitive are American presidential elections, anyway?
-Put another way, if current national polls end up being a fair predictor of the vote share margin come Election Day, will this razor-tight race be out of step with historical races?
+Put another way, if current national polls end up being a fair predictor of the vote share margin come Election Day, will this razor-tight race be out of step with historical elections?

 At a first pass, the answer seems to be: not really.